Isaiah 58, 3-5

 Something to think about

-It is all well and good to be a religious person, but if, whilst you pray/worship/take a holy-day, your day to-to-day actions are harming others, your prayer/worship/holy-day is worthless.
+It is all well and good to be a religious person, but if, while you pray/worship/take a holy-day, your day-to-day actions are harming others, your prayer/worship/holy-day is worthless.

 It is all well and good to pray for the poor, but if you go out and buy the cheapest clothes and food without sparing a thought for the working conditions and wages of those who produced the goods, then you, too, may be serving your own interest on your fast-day.